gasparl/expapp/docs/TUTORIAL.md

 “`banners`,” or variants that include these as identifiable segments, such as “`-ad-button-`” or “`##.header-ad`.”

+To explore and adjust the style (size, color, etc.) of any HTML element, one can at any point conveniently inspect and manually modify the CSS properties in any major browser’s [developer tools](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Tools_and_setup/What_are_browser_developer_tools) (“Inspector” tab; e.g., clicking on any element and selecting the “Inspect” option from the drop-down menu directly displays, in the Inspector, the given element’s CSS properties, which can be manually overwritten).
+Once the desired looks is achieved via the properties modified in the browser (which apply only to the loaded page, and are discarded as soon as the browser tab or page is closed), the same CSS properties can be adjusted accordingly in the local files too.

 ### Size, Color, and Font

 #### *Size*